-LUMEVOQ® for the Treatment of LHON: The Huazhong University in China, which completed Phase I/II studies in 2013 using gene therapy, recently published data with nine months follow-up and the evaluation of both safety and some visual acuity outcomes.
+LUMEVOQ[®] for the Treatment of LHON: The Huazhong University in China, which completed Phase I/II studies in 2013 using gene therapy, recently published data with nine months follow-up and the evaluation of both safety and some visual acuity outcomes.
 The purpose of these studies was exclusively academic.
-We are aware of a Chinese company, Neurophth, whose gene therapy NR082, which uses recombinant adeno-associated viral serotype 2 vector (rAAV2) containing a codon-optimized of NADHdehydrogenase subunit 4 (ND4) gene, that was granted an orphan designation in the U.S. in September 2020 and received IND clearance in January 2022 to proceed to clinical trials in the U.S. The data on safety and efficacy were generated from three investigatorinitiated trials, all conducted in China alone.
+A Chinese company, Neurophth, is developing a gene therapy, NR082, which uses recombinant adeno-associated viral serotype 2 vector (rAAV2) containing a codon-optimized of NADH-dehydrogenase subunit 4 (ND4) gene, which was granted orphan designation in the U.S. in September 2020 and received IND clearance in January 2022 to proceed to clinical trials in the U.S. Data on safety and efficacy were generated from three investigator-initiated trials, all conducted in China alone.
 Their gene therapy was also granted orphan designation by the EMA in January 2022.
+A Phase I/II open label study was launched in the US (results expected in 2027) and a Phase II/III open label in China (results expected in 2025).
+Lastly, a Phase 1/2/3 randomized, double-masked, sham-controlled study is ongoing in China (results expected in 2028).

-We are aware of other companies and institutions focused on developing therapies in the LHON space that do not involve gene therapy, including: Santhera Pharmaceuticals Holding AG using a chemical entity, Idebenone, approved under exceptional circumstances in Europe; and Mitotech, whose mitochondriatargeting cardiopolin peroxidation inhibitor Visomitin had been originally developed for the treatment of Dry Eye.
+We are aware of other companies and institutions focused on developing therapies in the LHON space that do not involve gene therapy, including Santhera Pharmaceuticals Holding AG using a chemical entity, idebenone, approved under exceptional circumstances in Europe; and Mitotech, whose mitochondriatargeting cardiopolin peroxidation inhibitor Visomitin had been originally developed for the treatment of Dry Eye.
+Raxone/ idebenone lost market exclusivity from its initial approval in 2025, which may result in generic entry against Raxone.

 GS030 for the Treatment of RP: To our knowledge, we are the only Company in the Clinic with a technology that utilizes light at near-red wavelength with goggles.
 RetroSense Therapeutics, LLC, or RetroSense, is developing a ChR2-based optogenetic product that is in Phase I studies that will have to utilize blue light to stimulate the ChR2 without goggles.
-Retrosense was acquired by Allergan plc in September 2016.
+The clinical trial has been finalized in 2024.
+Retrosense was acquired by Allergan plc in September 2016, Allergan being acquired by Abbvie in 2020.
 Applied Genetic Technologies Corporation, or AGTC, is partnering with Bionic Sight to develop an optogenetic therapy combining a ChR-based gene therapy and a neuro-prosthetic device using an algorithm for retinal coding.
-This program is still in preclinical development.
-In addition, the only approved non-therapeutic treatment for RP is retinal implants.
-Nanoscope Therapeutics is developing optogenetic gene therapies using Multi-Characteristic Opsin (MCO) to resensitize the retina to detect low light levels.
-Their lead product, MCO-010, is in clinical development for retinitis pigmentosa (RP) and Stargardt disease.
+This program is clinical development.
+It was planned to finalize in 2024.
+In addition, the only approved non-therapeutic treatment for RP is retinal implants, from Second Sight, discontinued.